tpaulshippy/mcp-llm-bridge/README.md

 A bridge connecting Model Context Protocol (MCP) servers to OpenAI-compatible LLMs.
 Primary support for OpenAI API, with additional compatibility for local endpoints that implement the OpenAI API specification.

+The implementation provides a bidirectional protocol translation layer between MCP and OpenAI's function-calling interface.
+It converts MCP tool specifications into OpenAI function schemas and handles the mapping of function invocations back to MCP tool executions.
+This enables any OpenAI-compatible language model to leverage MCP-compliant tools through a standardized interface, whether using cloud-based models or local implementations like Ollama.

 Read more about MCP by Anthropic here:

 - [Resources](https://modelcontextprotocol.io/docs/concepts/resources)